costis94/bookcut/README.md

 ## BookCut

-BookCut is a very simple python CLI app, that help the user to download **free ebooks** in epub format.
+BookCut is a very simple python CLI app, that help the user to download **free e-books** in e-pub format.